The Brain Energiser and Revitaliser

 Nutrition is the catalyst to great health, strength and body composition.
 Nutrition is not only important for physical goals (i.e fat loss) but also for more health and lifestyle-oriented goals (for example better focus, energy, detoxification, and blood sugar control).

 What we do in training needs to be matched by how we eat and recover, and the saying “we are what we eat” still holds true.

 As we start this decade, many of us will be setting goals and looking to improve our health and our bodies.
 So as we are in the year 2020, here are 20 tips to help you improve your health and body that are straightforward and easy to integrate into your life.

-Here at Human Performance Hub, we are big believers in the benefits of magnesium supplementation.
-Magnesium is one of the most important minerals for optimal health and performance, here are some of the reasons why:
+Here at Human Performance Hub, we are big believers in magnesium supplementation benefits.
+Magnesium is one of the most important minerals for optimal health and performance; here are some of the reasons why:

 Before we delve into the foundation supplements that we recommend here at Human Performance Hub, it is important we address quality.
 Today’s market is flooded with supplements promising the world but in reality delivering very little.